djdarien/MacJanitor/README.md

 # MacJanitor
 Mac Janitor is maintenance application that cleans your Mac in ways other programs have failed todo!
 It is guaranteed to have your Mac running even by few short hairs better!

+It performs alot of maintenace that Mac OS does not on a regular basis.
+Such as :
+Clear Safari caches
+Clear system caches
+Clear user caches
+Clear Quick Look
+Empy Trash Bin
+Disk repair
+and much more!

 <h2><br>How To Run</br></h2>
 Simply run the script in your terminal by using "sh"

 example:

-sudo Downloads/osx_basic_maintenance.sh
+sudo Downloads/mac_janitor.sh

 <h3>DISCLAIMER</h3>